stavrosmachinima/restWebApi/README.md

 **Design Considerations**:

-    - **Assumptions and Dependencies**: Duplication of same Match or MatchOdds with different id.
+    - Assumptions and Dependencies: Duplication of same Match or MatchOdds with different id.
 Foreign Key of Match and MatchOdds.
 JPA, Web, PostgreSQL
-    - **Goals and Guidelines**: Functional Web service for managing Match and MatchOdds.
+    - Goals and Guidelines: Functional Web service for managing Match and MatchOdds.
 Have to use RestAPI and postgreSQL for a database.
-    - **Development Methods**: Java Spring Boot.
+    - Development Methods: Java Spring Boot.

 **Architectural Strategies**: RestAPI Web application.